 Active travel infrastructure should target a wide array of users and it is important that the needs of as many user groups as possible are taken into consideration through targeted public consultation when designing or improving new corridors.
 Each active travel corridor and greenway differs from the next, so it is important that the context of the route is understood and who it will cater for.
 Some users will prioritise getting from A to B quickly and efficiently as part of a commute.
 For others, taking journeys to community spaces such as schools and libraries as well as places of community interest along the route itself, such as natural play spots, is an important aspect.

-The design principles for movement corridors can be found in guidance documents such as the National Design Guide, Manual for Streets 1 and Manual for Streets 2 as well as the Surrey Street Design Guide.
+The design principles for movement corridors can be found in guidance documents such as the National Design Guide, Manual for Streets 1 and Manual for Streets 2 as well as the Healthy Streets for Surrey Design Guide.
 Surrey County Council, as the Local Highways Authority for Surrey, would expect travel plans for new development to incorporate active travel measures and show how the development reduces the reliance on the private car."
 In terms of green and blue infrastructure, Transport for London have introduced the '5Cs of Good Walking Networks (see p.
 26 of Planning for Walking)' that should be followed when thinking about planning for active travel infrastructure.
 It should be: